openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 };
 ```

-In this `helloworld.edl` file we define two different function.
+In this `helloworld.edl` file we define two different functions.

 ```c
 public void enclave_helloworld();
 ```

 This method will be implemented inside the trusted enclave itself and the untrusted host will call it.
 For the host to be able to call this function the host needs to call through the Open Enclave SDK to transition from the untrusted host into the trusted enclave.
-To help with this the `eoedger8r` tool generates some marshaling code in the host directory with the same signature as the function in the enclave, with the addition of an enclave handle so the SDK knows which enclave will execute the code.
+To help with this the `oeedger8r` tool generates some marshaling code in the host directory with the same signature as the function in the enclave, with the addition of an enclave handle so the SDK knows which enclave will execute the code.

 ```c
 void host_helloworld();